umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 ![Granular permission](images/Granular.png)

-When you click add, you can choose which content node on your project that you want to set the Granular settings for.
+When you click "add", you can choose which content node on your project that you want to set the Granular settings for.

 ![Granular content node](images/Granular_node.png)